VicenteJankowski/PointeeGame/README.md

 mvn test
 ```
 ## Usage
-You start by selecting a coordinates of field with coupon to redeem.
+You start by selecting the coordinates of the field with a coupon to redeem.
 Please, keep in mind that X axis is vertical, Y axis is horizontal.
-Coordinates of top left field are (0, 0).
+Coordinates of the top left field are (0, 0).
-In each round you have to pass a starting point coordinates for bird.
+In each round you have to pass a starting point coordinates for the bird.

-You can finish a game after 5th, 25th, 50th or 100th round.
-At the end of the game application will print coupon with maximum points and the points you have gathered on your coupon.
+You can finish a game after the 5th, 25th, 50th or 100th round.
+At the end of the game the application will print a coupon with maximum points and the points you have gathered on your coupon.

 Good luck!